 The Chrome Plugin

 I’m not a fan of the Chrome plugin.
-For spelling checks on emails, forms, and quick correspondence in your web browser, Grammarly offers a better plugin.
+For checks on emails, forms, and quick correspondence in your web browser, Grammarly offers a better plugin.

 Scrivener and ProWritingAid